magneticio/vampkubistdocs/EXPERIMENTS.md

 Thanks to our reliance on cookies, we are able to provide users with a consistent experience while continuing our test, meaning that subsequent requests coming from the same user in a short period of time will always go to the same version.
 Depending on the test results, the policy defined on the vamp service will then move more users to more successful version, i.e. versions with a better ratio of users that reached the target over total number of users that reached the landing page.
 This is of course achieved by changing the weights of the cookie servers routes according to the step value defined in the experiment configuration.
-To handle all of this the experiment created an extra destiantion ex-1 and two deployments ex-1-dest-1-9191-subset1 and ex-1-dest-1-9191-subset2 which are running the cookie servers for each cookie value.
+To handle all of this the experiment created an extra destination ex-1 and two deployments ex-1-dest-1-9191-subset1 and ex-1-dest-1-9191-subset2 which are running the cookie servers for each cookie value.

 You can test the experiment by using the tester docker image shown in the [canary release section](CANARY_RELEASE.md).
 To do that execute